kwodzicki/TAMU_Thesis_KRW/README.txt

 ———————
 Changes
 ——————-
+V0.16.12b
+  Removed the use of \baselineskip from the class file and replaced with the \singleSpace command.

 V0.16.12a
   Change in how the formatting from the abstract, dedication, etc, ToC section to the main text of the thesis occurs.
 Changed the custom ‘Chapter’ command to only contain \chapter{\uppercase{}}